Lawyers For The Victims of Sex and Human Trafficking

 - Unable to Come and Go Freely.
 If you are locked into your premises and unable to leave freely, or remain indoors most of the time without explanation, this may be a sign.

 - Showing Signs of Sleep Deprivation, Bruises, or Other Ill-health.
-Sex trafficking victims may beaten if refuse to comply with their captors.
+Sex trafficking victims may be beaten if they refuse to comply with their captors.

 - Checks Into Hotels Or Room Rentals with Different People.
 A sex trafficking victim might be seen going to various hotels or with different people or even people much older than them.